maxim2266/str/README.md

 The function resets the source object to `str_null` to guarantee the correct move semantics.
 The value returned by `str_move` may be either used to initialise a new object, or assigned to an existing object using `str_assign`.

+An existing object can also be passed over to another location via `str_pass` function.
+The function sets the source object to be a non-owning reference to the original string, otherwise the semantics and usage is the same as `str_move`.

 ### String Composition and Generic Destination